Team-10-FAMU/COP3060-Project/README.md

 RecurringExpense Model (Optional):
-Property	         Type	          Description
-id                 long        Unique identifier for the recurring expense amount             double      The amount of the recurring expense description        String      Description of the recurring expense startDate          LocalDate   Start date of the recurring expense frequency          Frequency   Enum: DAILY, WEEKLY, MONTHLY, YEARLY category           Category    Reference to the Category model (optional) user               User        Reference to the User model

 | Property         | Type                        | Description                                           |
 |------------------|------------------|-------------------------------------------------------|
 | id               | long            | Unique identifier for the recurring expense